DPatrickBoyd/devops-k8s-pipeline/README.md

-A full end-to-end kubernetes pipeline to showcase a full range of DevOps tools and principals.
+A full end-to-end kubernetes pipeline to showcase a full range of DevOps tools and principles.

 # Deliverables